British Images

 Associate Professor of English and Comparative Literature

 PhD Columbia 1993; BA Scripps College 1977.
-Author of Smile of Discontent: Humor, Gender, and Nineteenth-Century British Fiction (Univ. of Chicago, 1999); co-editor of Victorian Prism: Refractions of the Crystal Palace (Univ. of Virginia, 2007) and of Contemporary Dickens (Ohio State, forthcoming).
+Author of Smile of Discontent: Humor, Gender, and Nineteenth-Century British Fiction (Univ. of Chicago, 1999); co-editor of Victorian Prism: Refractions of the Crystal Palace (Univ. of Virginia, 2007) and of Contemporary Dickens (Ohio State, 2009).
 Current projects: a book about parental feeling in 19th-century middle-class Britain and an edition of David Copperfield (Norton Critical Edition).
-Research interests: 19th-century literature and culture in Britain and its colonies; 19th-century moral psychology; gender, feminist, and psychoanalytic theory.
+Research interests: England, Scotland, and Ireland in the 19th-century; 19th-century moral psychology; gender, feminist, and psychoanalytic theory.

 Erik Gray

 PhD Princeton 2000; BA Cambridge 1994.
-Author of The Poetry of Indifference: From the Romantics to the Rubáiyát (Massachusetts, 2005) and the editor of Tennyson's In Memoriam (Norton, 2004) and Spenser's The Faerie Queene, Book 2 (Hackett, 2006).
-Research interests include Romantic and Victorian poetry; poetry and poetics; English literature and the classics.
+Author of The Poetry of Indifference: From the Romantics to the Rubáiyát (Massachusetts, 2005) and Milton and the Victorians (Cornell, 2009).
+Professor Gray is also the editor of Tennyson's In Memoriam (Norton, 2004) and Spenser's The Faerie Queene, Book 2 (Hackett, 2006).
+His research interests include Romantic and Victorian poetry; poetry and poetics; English literature and the classics.

 Sharon Marcus